-In addition, nine of our hospital partners, including three of our top five hospital partners in terms of revenue contribution, accounted for 41.4% of our total accounts receivable as of December 31, 2012.
+In addition, ten of our hospital partners in terms of revenue contribution, accounted for 43.2% of our total network accounts receivable as of December 31, 2013.
 Any significant delay in the payment of such accounts receivable could have a material impact on our financial condition and results of operations.